philemonnwanne/docker-on-steroids/README.md

-# Building a Linux VM with Vagrant and Docker on Mac M1💻
+# Building a Linux VM with Vagrant and Docker on M1 💻
 ![aleksander-vlad-72XGyzo2keM-unsplash](https://user-images.githubusercontent.com/108567784/186233663-65eca80a-e256-4a80-a134-b1a2b10cb7ab.jpg)

 ## This image is meant for development use only.
 I strongly recommend against running it in production!⚙️